louis-tru/quark/docs/CURRENT_WORK.md

   `hasText()`/`getText()` call does not request the same text again.
 ICCCM `INCR`, legacy encodings, and clipboard-manager persistence after process exit are not implemented yet.
+- Ordinary-DPI Linux text currently renders with visibly poor small-glyph quality.
+The first confirmed cause is a constructor-argument semantic error left by the Skia FreeType port: `Typeface_fontconfig` still passes the Fontconfig fixed-pitch boolean as the second `QkTypeface_FreeType` argument, but that argument is now the FreeType flags field.
+Consequently the hinting bits remain zero and `initFreeType()` selects `FT_LOAD_NO_HINTING` for Fontconfig faces.
+Do not change this yet while the remaining Linux bring-up issues are being handled.
+When resumed, derive the flags from `FC_HINTING`, `FC_HINT_STYLE`, `FC_AUTOHINT`, `FC_EMBEDDED_BITMAP`, and `FC_EMBOLDEN`, then separately evaluate grayscale-only antialiasing, fractional placement, and linear texture sampling.

 ## Deferred Non-Vulkan Work